pememoni/Fairblock-SC/README.md

 `protocol` contains protocols for user participation, on-chain communication, Incentivization implemented in Solidity smart contracts

-`encryption` contains the Golang code for Identity-based encryption and threshold decryption.
+`encryption` contains the Go code for Identity-Based Encryption and Threshold Decryption.
 This is built upon the IBE implementation of `vuvuzela/crypto`.

 ## Instruction for running tests